eclipse-iceoryx/iceoryx/iceoryx_examples/icecubetray/README.md

 It provides a custom RouDi, a radar and a display application.

 !!! hint
-    The access rights feature is only supported on Linux-based operating systems
+    The access right feature is only supported on Linux-based operating systems

 ## Expected output